 Compounding this challenge, the current consequences for failing to pay the ATO have no real tangible impact on the day-to-day business operations.
 Failure to lodge and general interest charge penalties, and in some instances imposing personal liability on directors, do not typically influence a business continuing to trade.
 This means that ATO debt is often pushed to the back of the queue and will be allowed to accumulate—often until the ATO pursue legal proceedings.

 However, that landscape is now changing, as defaults will be recorded on a taxpayer’s commercial credit file, which will have immediate and lasting consequences for a defaulting taxpayer.
-A credit default is a black mark that lasts for five years and creates an environment where support from financiers may be withdrawn and supplier credit stopped.
+While you now don’t have to worry about when Moorcroft enter your home, a credit default is a black mark that lasts for five years and creates an environment where support from financiers may be withdrawn and supplier credit stopped.